xd009642/xd-tts/slides/melgen.typ

       - In the end I would have had to rework the architecture and retrain the network to use it ]

 ]

 #slide[
-  == Tacotron2

-  - Sequence-to-sequence model, published 2018.
-  - No longer state of the art - but still very good
-  - ONNX export splits the network into 3 subnetworks
-  - This is because of generally poor ONNX support in the ML ecosystem
-  - Waveglow ONNX export doesn't even succeed, it panics instead during export!
-]

-#slide[
-  == Changes

-  - So after export inference is different in our Rust code
-  - We need to manually run the decoder iter
-  - We also need to maintain the state each loop
-  - The dynamic input dimension is now fixed because of JIT tracing
-  - This means the mask input has to be changed from the Python implementation
-  - The outputs between Python and Rust don't look the same ]

-#focus-slide[
-  == But They Look Close!
-]

-#slide[
-  #align(center)[#image("images/melgen_py_vs_rust.svg")]
-]

-#slide[